 The California wildfires by the numbers

 A spate of California wildfires has destroyed an area larger than New York City and Boston — combined.
-And with only a quarter of the colossal Thomas Fire contained, the end is a long way off.
+And with about 65% of the colossal Thomas Fire contained, the end may be a long way off.

 Here are the staggering numbers behind the blazes:

 That’s the size of the Thomas Fire, the largest one ripping across Southern California.
-It started in Ventura County and is now moving across Santa Barbara County.
+It started in Ventura County and has been moving across Santa Barbara County.

-At over 260,000 acres, the Thomas Fire is the third-largest blaze in modern California history.
+The fire is the second-largest blaze in modern California history.
 It’s torched an area larger than New York City.

-Altogether, wildfires this month have destroyed more than 270,000 acres in Southern California, officials have said.

-That’s how much money had been spent fighting the Thomas Fire, according to Ventura County.
-And the cost is sure to grow since the inferno was still only 40% contained as of Saturday evening.
+That’s how much money has been spent fighting the Thomas Fire, according to Cal Fire.
+And the cost is sure to grow, given the inferno was 65% contained as of Thursday night.

-At least 18,000 homes are threatened by the Thomas Fire as of Saturday, according to the California Department of Forestry and Fire Protection, known as Cal Fire.
+At least 18,000 structures were threatened by the Thomas Fire, according to the California Department of Forestry and Fire Protection, known as Cal Fire.

-More than 1,100 structures had been wiped out by Thursday, Cal Fire reported.
+An estimated 1,063 structures had been wiped out by the Thomas Fire, Cal Fire reported.
 It wasn’t clear how many were homes and how many were businesses.

 Thousands more firefighters — including from Arizona, Colorado, Idaho, Oregon, Utah and Washington state — have been involved in battling the other wildfires.